sumant-kalra/ComputationalPhysics/README.md

 3. GnuPlot

 Directory structure of the solutions:
-- 0.MySolutions
+0.MySolutions
-|---- ChapterN
+    - ChapterN
-        |---- Makefile      # generates the binaries using the code in src & install in build directory
+        - Makefile  # generates the binaries using the code in src & install in build directory
-        |---- build         # contains the binaries generated from the code in src file
+        - build/    # contains the binaries generated from the code in src file
-        |---- src           # contains the source code as classes corresponding to each of the problems;
+        - src/      # contains the source code as classes corresponding to each of the problems;
                     # Main.cpp contains the main() function that creates an object of the problem's class;
                     # run() API of the class executes the actual program.